Packaging Engineering Technician (Optional Co-op)

 Applying to the Co-op Stream (starting with the 1701 cohort and subsequent unless otherwise noted):

-- To be considered for admission to the co-op stream, students are required to complete all Level 1 courses with a minimum 3.0 SWA (70% session weighted average) and no dropped or failed courses.
+- To be considered for admission to the co-op stream, students are required to have completed all courses in Level 1 of the program, with a minimum of 3.0 SWA (70% session weighted average).

 - Successfully complete the Co-op and Career Preparation modules (CEPR/CDEV1020).
 Students who fail Co-op and Career Preparation will not be permitted to search for co-op employment nor will they be able to participate in a co-op work term.
 Students who fail Co-op and Career Preparation more than twice will not be permitted to continue in their co-op program.